se-edu/se-book/gitAndGithub/branch/text.md

   </tab>
 </tabs>

 **2. Create some commits in the new branch.** %%Just commit as per normal.
-Commits you add while on a certain branch will become part of that branch.%%
+Commits you add while on a certain branch will become part of that branch.%%<br>
+Note how the `master` label and the `HEAD` label moves to the new commit (The `HEAD` label of the local repo is represented as :fas-dot-circle: in SourceTree)

 **3. Switch to the `master` branch.** Note how the changes you did in the `feature1` branch are no longer in the working directory.